ThatOth3rGuy/Cosc320/README.md

 ### Milestone 4
 We tested our improved algorithm which uses a hashMap. `Acronyms.csv` acts as the dictionary for the hashmap.
 The `.csv` files in the `AppReviews` folder is the data we are parsing through to replace keywords.
 The folder has around 3000 files and about 2.8 million data entries in total.
 We are implenting both algorithms and comparing the runtimes for each.

-### Running Time for Algorithm A: {Plot here}
+### Running Time for Algorithm A: {Plot attached in the files}

-Time complexity: The time complexity of this algorithm would be O(N*M) where N is the number of words in the reviews and M is the number of acronyms in the AcronymsFile.csv
+Time complexity: The time complexity of this algorithm would be O(N*M) where N is the number of words in the reviews and M is the number of acronyms in the AcronymsFile.Total runtime will be O(n^2) for n files given the nested loop.

 Space Complexity: The space complexity of this code would be O(N), since we are storing the expanded_text list which is proportional to the length of the input text.

-### Running Time for Algorithm B: {Plot here}
+### Running Time for Algorithm B: {Plot attached in the files}

 Time complexity:The time complexity of function `read_acronym_file` is O(n) where n is the number of rows in the `AcronymsFile.csv` file.
 For `replace_acronyms` function it is O(m) where m is the number of words in the input string. `process_csv_file` function is O(km) where k is the number of rows in the CSV file and m is the maximum number of words in a row that need to be replaced, and the time complexity of `process_all_csv_files` function is O(nkm) where n is the number of CSV files in the AppReviews folder and k and m are as defined above.

 Space Complexity:The space complexity of this code is O(n) where n is the number of rows in the AcronymsFile.csv file as the acronym dictionary is stored in memory